 Take an unforgettable biking adventure and experience Bhutan like never before.
 Pedal to the Taktsang Monastery, an exquisite Buddhist temple located on a steep cliff high above in the misty mountains.
 Climb to the top of the Chele La pass and admire the snow-carpeted peaks of the famous Himalayan mountains.
 Cycle through endless fields of lush green rice fields, untouched forests and rich valleys.
 Be spellbound by the plethora of blossoming magnolias and vibrant rhododendron flowers on the way to Dochula.
 Experience Bhutanese culture at a Buddhist festival and watch religious mask dances.
 Trek to the Tharpaling Monastery, a grand temple hidden in the high hills of Jakar.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 Fly into Paro, a town filled with many sacred sites and historical buildings.
 Take in the stunning scenery of the Paro Valley, where mountains, lush green hills and forest cover the region.
-Check into your hotel, an elegant traditional Bhutanese building, UMA by Como, and join in the preparation of the bikes for the amazing journey ahead.
+Check into your hotel and join in the preparation of the bikes for the amazing journey ahead.

 Cycle for an hour and continue by foot to the Taktsang Monastery, a divine Buddhist temple complex located on a jagged cliff.
 Climb up a steep footpath and prepare to be captivated by the untouched beauty of mountainous cliffs and wild forests.
 Take a tour of the monastery and learn about the ancient teachings of Buddha.